 In the Substation poems, where Yang’s urge often creates a still center of scrutiny for change around it, Yang lets nothing rest.
 Metaphor—that tool for changing a thing into another thing—allows Yang to pull the sea over the desert, then release it again:

 What’s in this?
 Maybe a notion of non-native things coming to a place they’re not yet adapted to and making it their home.
 Maybe the sea rising in a warming planet.
 Yet in these darker materials, we need never forgo the pleasures of the leap.

 Nothing in Hey, Marfa is pure or without value.
 Death can’t happen without a simultaneous perception of vitality.
 Triumph is mixed with destruction.
 Humans are terrible and terribly delightful; the land is bigger than humans and as humans act they act upon the land.
 Yang is also happily incapable of excessive doom or exaltation.
 He repeats Stra’s epithet later in the book, addressing the town affectionately and satirically.
 “Hey, Marfa, you’re too far out to turn into Soho, combination Pizza Hut and Taco Bell . . . your phony bank as art foundation. . . .”
 But he can’t even stay there, in sociological critique, and gives us at poem’s end a vision of the natural sublime—generated by “mind’s endless mosaic, spirit needing illumination, from the outside looking farther out, night sky’s brilliant Aldebaran, bull’s fiery eye burning with forgetting.”

-Daisy Fried is the author of three books of poetry, most recently Women’s Poetry, poetry editor of Scoundrel Time, and a faculty member of the Warren Wilson College MFA program for writers.
+Daisy Fried is the author of three books of poetry, most recently Women’s Poetry: Poems and Advice, poetry editor of Scoundrel Time, and a faculty member of the Warren Wilson College MFA program for writers.